The 5-Day Epic

 Day 2 - The Waterfall

-At the waterfall we tie up the horses and enjoy a packed lunch before heading back to our next night's accommodation on the edge of the reserve.
+After lunch, we ride on to our next night’s accommodation, located on the edge of the reserve.

 Estimated total riding time: 4 - 5 hours.
 Excluding a lunch break at the waterfall.